 "The said interest shall be divided into five equal parts, which shall be apportioned as follows: /- - -/ one part to the person who shall have done the most or the best work for fraternity between nations, the abolition or reduction of standing armies and for the holding and promotion of peace congresses."

-Alfred Nobel was interested in social issues.
-He developed a special engagement in the peace movement.
-An important factor in Nobel’s interest in peace was his acquaintance with Bertha von Suttner.
-Perhaps his interest in peace was also due to the use of his inventions in warfare and assassination attempts?
+Alfred Nobel was interested in social issues and was engaged in the peace movement.
+His acquaintance with Bertha von Suttner (who was later awarded the 1905 Nobel Peace Prize) influenced his own views on peace.
+Perhaps his peace interest was also because his inventions were used in warfare and assassination attempts?
 Peace was the fifth and final prize area that Nobel mentioned in his will.

-The Nobel Peace Prize is awarded by a committee of five persons who are chosen by the Norwegian Storting (Parliament of Norway), Oslo, Norway.
+The Nobel Peace Prize is awarded by a committee of five persons who are chosen by the Norwegian Storting (Parliament of Norway).

 In his Nobel Lecture, Kailash Satyarthi, called for "a march from exploitation to education, from poverty to shared prosperity, a march from slavery to liberty, and a march from violence to peace."

 Malala Yousafzai dedicated her Peace Prize to "those forgotten children who want education.
 It is for those frightened children who want peace.
 It is for those voiceless children who want change."

 In this interview clip, Kailash Satyarthi shares some memorable moments from the Nobel Days in Oslo, Norway.

 People can't behave as they like during times of war!
 The Geneva Conventions of written rules and articles make some acts unlawful ....
 How would you perform as a camp commander of a prisoners of war camp?Play the Prisoners of War Game and find out!